-We believe in communicating the results of our archaeological fieldwork to as wide an audience as possible.
+We believe in communicating the results of our archaeological fieldwork to as wide an audience as possible, as exemplified by our Dunragit publications.
 Archaeological excavation is not an end in itself, but merely the recovery of material evidence of past activity that then requires analysis and publication.
 When we discover new information about the past, we consider it extremely important to publish and share this so that people can better understand the past.
 This is demonstrated by the publications record of our staff, which illustrates the contribution we have made to understanding prehistoric, medieval, post-medieval, industrial and battlefield archaeology.

 Not content merely to contribute articles, papers and monographs to archaeological magazines, journals and publishers, we have now established an online publication, Archaeology Reports Online (ARO).